- Linda Arndt, on Nutrition and Enzymes

 4. It is contagious:

-The canine papilloma virus is spread by direct contact – and that includes other dogs, their toys and even you (if you’ve been in contact with a dog that carries the virus).
-It goes (almost) without saying, that if your dog has developed this virus, it’s best not to let him frolic with other dogs at the dog park.
+The canine papilloma virus is spread by direct contact (involving saliva or other secretions) – and that includes other dogs, their toys and even you (if you’ve been in contact with a dog that carries the virus).
+It goes (almost) without saying, that if your dog has acquired this virus, it’s best not to let him frolic with other dogs at the dog park.
 And other dogs are all you need to worry about… the canine papilloma virus is just that: species specific.
 You can’t catch it.
 Neither can your cat… or bird… or ferret… or… anyone who isn’t a dog.

 5. How to approach it: